meterXu/selenium-ide/docs/api/plugins/introduction.md

 ### Errors

-If the window is closed when a request is sent, Selenium IDE will not respond and the Promise will reject.
+If the window is closed when a request is sent, JetRecord will not respond and the Promise will reject.

-Alternatively, if Selenium IDE is open it can either succeed which will resolve the Promise, or pass a "userland" error back to you, since errors can't be serialized.
+Alternatively, if JetRecord is open it can either succeed which will resolve the Promise, or pass a "userland" error back to you, since errors can't be serialized.

 #### Connection error